 Related parties and other connected charities and organisations

+No related parties.
 Transactions may take place with organisations in which a trustee has an interest.
 All transactions involving such organisations are conducted in accordance with the academy financial regulations and procurement procedures.